-The U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) issued its Final Rule for Customer Due Diligence (CDD) under the Bank Secrecy Act (BSA) for banks and other covered financial institutions on May 11, 2016.
-The Final Rule, effective July 11, 2016, is designed to formalize new and existing customer due diligence (CDD) requirements.
+In 2016, in an effort to formalize new and existing customer due diligence (CDD) requirements, the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) issued its Final Rule for CDD under the Bank Secrecy Act (BSA) for banks and other covered financial institutions.

 The Final Rule codified four anti-money laundering (AML) provisions or “pillars” found in Section 352 of the USA Patriot Act.
 FinCEN also added a fifth pillar, requiring covered institutions to: